This is the home page of the Scottish Centre for the Application of Plasma-based Accelerators (SCAPA)

 SCAPA is a source provider: we use high intensity, femtosecond laser pulses as the driver for novel high brightness sources of high energy particle beams (electrons, protons, neutrons and light ions) and radiation pulses (THz, infra-red, X-rays and gamma rays).

 By working collaboratively with our partners and clients, we use these beams in a wide variety of industrial, medical and scientific applications.
-SCAPA is run as a university facility, with access fees, in accordance with UK Government Transparent Approach to Costing (TRAC) guidelines.
+SCAPA is run as a university facility with access fees – those for academic users are set in accordance with UK Government Transparent Approach to Costing (TRAC) guidelines.

 SCAPA is part of the ever expanding global infrastructure of large laser systems.
 See the International Committee on Ultra-High Intensity Lasers (ICUIL) for a general overview and their world map of laser facilities (pdf).